-During an incredible difficult time in the world, our institution found itself pivoting to accommodate safety and community on our campus.
+During an incredibly difficult time in the world, our institution found itself pivoting to accommodate safety and community on our campus.
 Essential workers championed campus providing health, housing, and facility maintenance to accommodate faculty, staff and students on campus.
 The Mask the Pack up campaign was created to usher in the community expectation of face coverings at all times on campus to slow the spread of Covid-19.
 A lighthearted nature was important when the rest of the world was darkened with immense struggle.
 Using the University mascots, Mr. and Ms. Wuf, we encouraged the NC State community to band together while remaining socially distant.
 The Pack takes care of each other—and we set out to watch each other’s backs.
 The campaign began as “Mask up or Pack up” and evolved into “Mask The Pack Up” that was shared with the entire NC State community through print and digital platforms.
 Campus screens, printed stickers, digital and printed posters/flyers and large format prints were displayed across campus.
 Once the vaccine became available to our Student Health provider, we retained the artwork for our official “I got vaccinated” sticker.

 Justin Hammond, Marketing Director